AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Configure_Azure_IoT_Hub_integration.md

         For detailed information about the IoT Hub permissions, please visit the [Control access to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#access-control-and-permissions) section of the Azure IoT Hub documentation.

 ## Get the Azure Blob storage connection string

+!!! important
+    For the integration to work properly, it is required to have an empty Azure Blob storage account dedicated exclusively for the integration.

 An Azure Blob storage connection string is required in the integration process.
 Here is how to obtain it: